 Even if it takes you more than six months to find another job, you can often stretch that savings and a part-time job to a year or more.
 As soon as you can, start saving money again for the next emergency.

-Losing your job is never fun, especially when it’s unexpected.
+Losing your job is never fun, especially when you don’t expect it.
 But these steps can help you get control of your money so that you come out on top of this life experience.